Yellow-legged Gull Larus michahellis Naumann, 1840

 Seasonality in Madeira: All year

-Breeding: There are large nesting colonies on the islet of Cevada (São Lourenço tip) and on Chão islet (Desertas islands).
-These gulls nest in May, with just one brood of 2 to 3 eggs being laid around May.
+Breeding: There are large nesting colonies on the islet of Cevada (São Lourenço peninsula) and on Chão islet (Desertas islands).
+This species of gull nest in May with just one brood of 2 to 3 eggs.

-Diet: It eats anything it gets, though its preference should be fish, molluscs and offal from water or ground
+Diet: It eats anything that is available, though its preference should be fish, molluscs and offal from the ocean or ground.

 Status